myopenmath/policies/terms-of-service.md

 <h2 id="use">5.
 Personal, Non-Commercial Use Only</h2>

 You agree to use the MyOpenMath Services only (a) as an end user, for your personal, non-commercial use or (b) as a teacher, for academic use by you and your students in individual classes.

+You may not use or access MyOpenMath for any commercial purpose, including using or accessing the site for the purpose of providing paid support to other users.
+You may not promote MyOpenMath in a way that implies that you control or own the site.

 <h2 id="user-submissions">6.
 User Submissions and Generated Materials</h2>